Pizzawookiee/zeroclaw_agentic_commerce/README.md

-Copy contents to .zeroclaw/shared folder.
+Copy contents to .zeroclaw folder.
 On Windows, .zeroclaw folder lies in your current User folder.